What happened to the Conan Final Cut Pro video from YouTube?

 Final Cut Pro has had 54% of the video editing market which includes wedding and event, corporate and other producers.
 That’s more than Adobe and Avid put together.
 But Final Cut Pro 7 is being dumped.
 The new version Final Cut Pro X (pronounced 10) has been created completely from scratch so it is not backward compatible.

 Conan’s editors, like other early adopters are not happy, even though the price is only $300 compared to $1000 and it does have native support for DSLR h264 footage.
-The program is available only as a download from the Apple Store.
+The program is available from the Apple Store.

-Here are some of the comments we see in the VideoUniversity Members Only Forum. ( Join here.)
+Here are some of the comments we have heard from VideoUniversity regulars.

 - The workflow is way different than FCP 7.
 It is almost like going to a completely different NLE.